“Rapid Rich” Vogler

 Rich Vogler Scholarship History

 Anyone familiar with racing knows the Rich Vogler legend.
-For his 31-year career, he dominated every type of open race driver before or after could match his prowess on the race track.
+For his 31-year career, he dominated nearly every type of open wheel racing.
+Tragically, Vogler was killed in a racing accident in the prime of his racing career on July 21, 1990.

 The Rich Vogler Scholarship Fund was begun in 1990 with a generous $11,000 contribution from Valvoline, arranged by Jim Reynolds and USAC’s Bill Marvel.
 Since then we have been fortunate enough to give away over $400,000 in scholarships and we look forward to contributing even more!